- Implied consent to collect, use, and disclose your information

 In certain instances (for example, when research involves collection of information through interviews, focus groups, questionnaires, and surveys) your consent is required.
 In other instances (for example, when research involves analysis of previously collected data or file information where identifiable information has been removed) your consent may not be required.
 In cases where your consent may not be required, additional requirements as outlined in PHIPA are followed.
 For example, researchers shall use your personal health information only for the purpose set out in the research plan, not publish information in a form that could identify you, and not contact you unless you have said they can.
 If you are invited to participate in research, you should keep in mind that it is voluntary.
 Your decision to take part or not take part in research will have no impact on the services you receive from us.

-Counselling Services and Health Services are continually seeking to improve the quality of services offered to students, staff, and faculty at UWaterloo.
+Campus Wellness is continually seeking to improve the quality of services offered to students, staff, and faculty at UWaterloo.
 In order to help us improve, we invite feedback, both orally and/or in writing, from those who access our services.
 Any information gathered, including ratings and/or written comments, is used only for administrative, statistical, or report-writing purposes.
 At no time will identifying personal health information be used, shared, or given out.

 We have taken the following steps to ensure that your records (paper or electronic) are secure and protected against theft, loss, unauthorized use or disclosure and unauthorized copying, modification or disposal:

 - Paper records containing personal health information are either under supervision or secured in a locked or restricted area.